Internal Saboteur

 Dig deeper with Sebastian →

-The saboteur doesn't like to see you succeed or do anything which makes you feel good about yourself.
-It is almost as if the saboteur is saying that you don't have a right to be a somebody or to have what you want.
+The saboteur doesn’t like to see you succeed or do anything which makes you feel good about yourself… The saboteur makes sure that you are at the right place at the right time for the wrong thing to happen — negative synchronicity.

 Liz Greene, Howard Sasportas, The Development of Personality: Seminars in Psychological Astrology, Volume 1, 1987thesis